ohthehugemanatee/presentations/texts/cse-consulting-101.md

 ### We are consultants
-## Leave the customer with a nice package to sell
+## Leave it as a tidy package "with a bow"

 Notes:
 * Never forget: your customer has stakeholders, too.